 Underwritten by New York Life Insurance Company

-This plan is available exclusively to IEEE members ages 50 through 59 who may request coverage for themselves, their lawful spouses ages 50 through 59, and all unmarried dependent children ages 14 days through 22 years (24 if a full-time student).
+This Plan is available exclusively to IEEE members* under age 70 who are at FULL-TIME WORK, provided their ANNUAL GROSS EARNED INCOME is at least $20,000 for the proceeding 12 month period.
 In order to become insured, satisfactory evidence of insurability must be provided and the required premium must be paid.

-This coverage is available only for residents of the U.S. (except territories), Puerto Rico and Canada (not available to residents of Quebec).
+This coverage is only available for residents of the U.S. (except VT and territories), Puerto Rico and Canada (excluding Quebec).
 Note: This coverage is available to residents of Canada through Marsh Canada Limited.
 Stephen Fretwell, an employee of Marsh Canada Limited, acts as broker with respect to residents of Canada.

 *Participation in the IEEE Member Group Insurance Program requires active IEEE membership status during the life of the plan.